Rapid muon tomography for border security: Discussion and Conclusions

+Advanced 3D image processing techniques, including median and Gaussian filtering and adaptive thresholding, significantly improve image clarity by suppressing structural noise and enhancing anomaly detection.
+These methods have proven effective in revealing both low-\textit{Z} and high-\textit{Z} concealed threats, even when embedded in complex or dense cargo configurations.

-The highly sensitive data processing algorithms developed in this study establish muon tomography as a powerful tool that complements X-ray scanning procedures, providing a non-invasive, high-precision solution for border security and cargo inspection.
+The highly sensitive data processing algorithms developed in this work establish muon tomography as a powerful complement to traditional X-ray imaging systems.
+Especially in cases involving shielded or irregular cargo where X-rays may fail, muon-based systems offer a robust, high-accuracy, and non-destructive solution for modern border security and cargo inspection.